microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/SFI.md

 ### Protect networks

-##### Secure 100% of Microsoft production networks and systems connected to the networks by improving isolation, monitoring, inventory, and secure operations
+##### Secure 100% of production networks and systems connected to the networks by improving isolation, monitoring, inventory, and secure operations

 | **Associated Training** |
 |-------------------------|